charonf/LGVAN-NTIRE2023-ESR/README.md

 # LGVAN-NTIRE2023-ESR
-Code and pre-trained model for LGVAN
+Code, pretrained model, and factsheet for LGVAN.